 print(a) #=> 0,2

+Be aware that, even though overlaps between the left-hand side and the right-hand side are safe, it is possible to have unintended results when the variables on the left side overlap with one another, so always ensure that the assignments and left-to-right sequence of assignments to the variables on the left-hand side never overlap.
+If necessary, and/or if it makes the code easier to understand, consider breaking the statement into two or more statements:

+# Overlapping

+a = [0,0]

+i = 0

+i, a[i] = 1, 2 # Index is set to 1; list is updated at [1]

+print(a) #=> 0,2

+# Non-overlapping

+a = [0,0]

+i, a[0] = 1, 2

+print(a) #=> 2,0

+As with many languages, Python performs short-circuiting in boolean expressions.
+In the case of “x or y”, Python only evaluates y if x evaluates to False.
+Likewise, for “x and y”, Python only evaluates y if x is True.
+If there are side effects in y, they only occur if y is evaluated.

 Python Boolean operators are often used to assign values as in:

 a = b or c or d or None

 Variable a is assigned the first value of the first object that has a non-zero (that is, True) value or, in the example above, the value None if b, c, and d are all False.
 This is a common and well understood practice.
+Difficulty can arise, however, if a value such as 5 (for c) is included, then a will receive the value 5 instead of True or False.

-However, trouble can be introduced when functions or other constructs with side effects are used on the right side of a Boolean operator:
+Additionally, trouble can be introduced when functions or other constructs with side effects are used on the right side of a Boolean operator:

 if a() or b()

-If function a returns a True result then function b will not be called which may cause unexpected results.
+If function a returns a True result then function b will not be called which may cause unexpected results if function b has side effects.
 If necessary, perform each expression first and then evaluate the results:

 x = a()